ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/smooth_vs_non_smooth.png" alt="Smooth vs non-smooth functions">
 </p>

 Which brings us to the following question: how do we introduce smoothness?
 First, let's say that although we talk about the distribution over functions, in reality, we define the distribution over the function's values at a finite yet arbitrary set of points, say $$x_1, x_2, \ldots, x_N$$.
 I.e., **we model functions as really long column vectors**.
-You also need to realize that **every point $$y_1, y_2, \ldots, y_N$$ is treated as a random variable, and the joint probability distribution of $$p(y_1, y_2, \ldots, y_N)$$ is a multivariate normal distribution**.
+You also need to realize that **every point $$y_1, y_2, \ldots, y_N$$ is treated as a random variable, and the joint probability distribution of $$p(y_1, y_2, \ldots, y_N)$$ is a multivariate normal distribution** (MVN).
 Let that sink in for a moment because this is the heart of GP.
 To generate the following function, we set up a 120-variate normal distribution and take a single 120-variate sample from it.
 This 120 long $$y$$ vector corresponds to our function.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/function_as_vector.png" alt="Function as vector">